-The team at Project X-ITE felt that Colorado's uniquely collaborative and robust innovation ecosystem could provide a unique opportunity to help uplift and accelerate these Solution-makers.
-As such, it is hosting a boot camp to assist Solutions Summit entrepreneurs who are developing solutions to the SDGs.
+Project X-ITE is a collaborative initiative of the Daniels College of Business.
+The team at Project X-ITE felt that Colorado's uniquely collaborative and robust innovation ecosystem could provide a unique opportunity to help uplift and accelerate these solution-makers.
+As such, it is hosting a bootcamp to assist Solutions Summit entrepreneurs who are developing solutions to the United Nation's Sustainable Development Goals (SDGs).